McMaster-Baby-Lab/handbook/pages/Basics/labActivities.md

 -	What are the things you like or dislike about the article?
 -	THERE IS NO RIGHT OR WRONG PRESENTATION.
 BE YOURSELF.

+## Mini Tasks
+The lab frequently offers students opportunities to work on mini tasks, such as literature review, learning to use new software, and programming.
+Students are encouraged to take on tasks that align with their interests and career developmental goals, which may help them achieve their future career aspirations.
+Tasks may include:
+- Literature reviews: collecting and summarizing research on a topic
+- Study preparation: creating experimental stimuli, programming
+- Data collection: run studies as an experimenter
+- Data analysis: pre-processing and statistical analyses
+- Software development: develop modules for the research management system

 ## Project meetings
 You will work alongside a group of other students on a project - please ensure that you are following up with them regularly to complete all tasks.